Fields are handlers for the model attributes. They are responsible for saving and displaying the given attribute of the resource model.

 Text::make('Title')

-->default(static function (Request $request, Model $model, mixed $value): string {
+->value(static function (Request $request, Model $model, mixed $value): string {

 return is_null($value) ? 'foo' : $value;